Srinivas26k/Scam-hackathon/README.md

 - **Competition Organizers**: For providing the challenging dataset
 - **Open Source Community**: For the amazing ML libraries
-- **Team Ideavaults**: Sri, Na, and Ka for their dedication and expertise
+- **Team Ideavaults**: Srinivas, Hasvitha , & Srija for their dedication and expertise

 ## 📞 Contact